AlexBishopCode/BeerLine-Buddy/README.md

 ### Languages
 - Html - Used for page markup
 - CSS - Used for styling
+- Javascript - Used for DOM manipulation

 ### Libraries
-- Google Fonts - Used for font styles ('Fredoka' and 'Roboto').
+- Google Fonts - Used for font style ('Poppins').
-- Font Awesome - Icons within the info-bar, accessibility section and footer.
+- Font Awesome - Used for retreiving the 'next' and 'previous' button arrows and the checkbox icons.

 ### Platforms
 - Gitpod - IDE for project developemnt.